-In addition to the above supply and license agreements, under the agreement for the acquisition of River Vision, we are required to pay up to \$325.0 million upon the attainment of various milestones, composed of \$100.0 million related to FDA approval and \$225.0 million related to net sales thresholds for TEPEZZA.
+In addition to the above supply and license agreements, under the agreement for the acquisition of River Vision in May 2017, we were required to pay up to \$325.0 million upon the attainment of various milestones, composed of \$100.0 million related to FDA approval and \$225.0 million related to net sales thresholds for TEPEZZA.
 We made a \$100.0 million milestone payment related to FDA approval during the first quarter of 2020.
-The agreement also includes a royalty payment of 3 percent of the portion of annual worldwide net sales exceeding \$300.0 million (if any).
+The agreement also included a royalty payment of 3 percent of the portion of annual worldwide net sales exceeding \$300.0 million.